 (CBS) – Harold Washington had one of the most infectious smiles in Chicago political history.

-For some, it’s hard to believe 30 years ago, on Thanksgiving Eve, he died in office.
+On this date 30 years ago, he died in office.

 CBS 2’s Jim Williams looks back at his powerful legacy and what young people know about the city’s first black mayor.